project21sg/project21/README.md

 Run `docker push project21/webapp:app-client` in the client directory.
 Run `docker push project21/webapp:app-server` in the server directory.

+NOTE: AWS ECS somehow prefers `localhost` instead of `postgres` or container names like Docker does.
+You need to rename the host address in the server's config files to localhost before doing the above.

 ### Updating new Instance of Webapp

 Update: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html